vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 difference was that along with this meal, in addition to my medications, I also took my daily supplements.

+### Soft solid food for dinner on 2023-07-06 between 6 PM and 7 PM

+I had a meal of soft solid food around 6 PM on 2023-07-06.
+The items in the meal include:

+* Cut and cooked potatoes from Tuesday (not literally mashed, but still fairly soft)
+* Cooked peas from Tuesday
+* Mixed vegetables cooked on Tuesday

+In addition, I continued to mix in almond milk and miso soup.
+I did not include tomato soup this time as tomatoes were in any case part of the mixed vegetables so adding tomato soup as well would be overkill.

+I mixed the medications in near the end of the meal, around 6:45 PM.

 ## Sleep

 ### Sleep at night on 2023-07-05 (or rather, past midnight on 2023-07-06)